Girgias/php-rfcs/container-offset-behaviour.md

 The reason for splitting the existence check operation into two distinct operations is that the behaviour sometimes differ between using ``iseet()``/``empty()`` and ``??``.

+It should be noted that these operations can also be "nested" (e.g. `$container[$offset1][$offset2]`), where one peculiar operation is possible, an appending fetch in a write/appending operation `$container[][$offset] = $value`.
+In general, a nested operation will perform all the necessary read operations, interpreting the returned value as a container, until it reaches the final dimension.

 We consider there to exist thirteen (13) different types of containers:

 - null